 In this part, you will need the 0.000200 M iron(III) solution and the 1 M potassium thiocyanate solution.

-1. Prepare 6 tubes by adding to each tube the required volumes of the provided solutions, as described in the table below.
+1. Prepare 6 test tubes by adding the required volumes of the provided solutions, as described in the table below.